 Sankt Olai Domkirke

-Surrounded by lime trees, Sankt Olai Kirke is a handsome red-brick Gothic cathedral built in 1559.
-Unusual features include an...
+Surrounded by lime trees, handsome, red-brick Sankt Olai Domkirke is a Gothic cathedral built in 1559.
+Eclectic features include an...

 Sankt Mariæ Kirke is attached to one of Scandinavia’s best-preserved medieval monasteries, Karmeliterklostret , a soothing place of red brick and whitewash.
 Christian II’s mistress, Dyveke (c 1490–1517), is thought to have been buried here.